2i2c-org/docs/admin/howto/environment.md

 While tempting, do not use `!pip install --user <packages>` to install packages.
 This makes the base environment different for different users, causing hard-to debug-issues.
 This could also render your user server unable to start, due to conflicting packages.
+[See this blog post on using pip in Jupyter](http://jakevdp.github.io/blog/2017/12/05/installing-python-packages-from-jupyter/) for some helpful explanation.
 ```

 ## Create multiple environments for users to select